-The Management REST API of Azure Search provides programmatic access to much of the functionality available through the portal, allowing administrators to automate the following operations:
+The Management REST API of Azure Cognitive Search provides programmatic access to much of the functionality available through the portal, allowing administrators to automate the following operations:

 - Create, regenerate, or retrieve

 api-keysfor routine changes to the administrative keys used for authenticating data operations

 - Adjust the scale of an Azure Cognitive Search service in response to changes in query volume or storage requirements